-This is the blog the Father led me to tonight to speak to His people.
+This is the blog the Father led me to tonight.
 I did not write it, but a woman whose hearts beats with His heart did.

 AUTHOR CHARLENE MANNING

 Have you ever noticed how some Christians seem to have a kind of irreverence for the Lord?
 It’s a familiarity that seems improper somehow.
 I’ve heard people talk about Jesus like He is their buddy ole’ pal.
 Jesus, the Son of God who died for my sins and has been elevated above every other human that ever lived, as my BUDDY???
 I simply cannot equate Him with friends at my golf club or quilting class.

 It reminds me of a story Jamie Buckingham told about a native pastor in some foreign country who was very crippled with arthritis in his knees and feet.
 Many years he walked from village to village in the mountains where he lived, making disciples, encouraging them and teaching them.
 When villages were too far apart for a day’s walk, he slept alone under the stars, in all kinds of weather.
 The constant exposure and natural aging process took a toll on him.
 When he was finally unable to walk, the people came to him where he was, sitting in front of his hut on a little-woven grass mat.
 There he continued to minister to them and teach them, sending them back to their villages full of the Holy Spirit and the love of God.

 With a small group of American preachers, Jamie went to meet this man and to encourage him and his flock.
 They spoke with him through an interpreter.
 They were treated like visiting royalty.
 The people seemed to think that Americans were the greatest Christians in the world, worthy of the highest honor.